Akshaydotcom/portfolioMark3/src/pages/posts/BlogPost2.md

 conclusion: ""
 ---

-# Demystifying the Lifecycle Events of an HTML Page

 Every web developer should have a solid understanding of the lifecycle events that occur when an HTML page is loaded.
 These events play a crucial role in ensuring that your web applications function as intended and provide a smooth user experience.
 In this blog post, we'll delve into the three important lifecycle events and how to harness their power.

 ## 1. DOMContentLoaded: The Precursor to Full Page Load